jia1/cs3245-boolean-retrieval/README.txt

       E.g. title:(some title) instead of the normal word and phrasal queries
     - As such, I have not created the database fetch queries

+As before, I only have uni-word indexes.
+Something that I would have wanted to try if time permitted would be frequent bi-word and tri-word indexes.

 In trying to gain as much precision as possible, under the assumption that the true rankings and computed rankings are of similar distribution, I added magic number limits on the returning document list.
 These limits also reduce the runtime.
 A possible improvement to such magic numbers would be to construct some function out of the number of documents in the collection (log N for example).

-Because the output logs were left public, I took a look at the logs of other teams.
+But afterwards, because the output logs were left public, I took a look at the logs of other teams.
 Seems like the better-performing systems simply fetch many documents (> 10,000).
-As such, I myself begin to prioritise recall, since I am having 0 due to 0 recall.
+As such, I myself begin to prioritise recall, since I am having some 0 due to 0 recall.

 == Files included with this submission ==